 When you want to protect a project or product, one of the alternatives is to register a trademark, and for this, we provide you with the basic information to identify what type of trademark may be yours.
 A brand is a name, term, symbol, or design associated with a product or service.
 Its function is to generate desire in the audiences, as well as to establish a symbolic value and satisfy expectations.
-In such a way that a brand builds an identity by positioning itself -brand identity-, and cover psychological needs and personal and social affirmation, such as safety, quality, affectivity, prestige.
+A brand builds an identity by positioning itself, and cover psychological and personal needs: social affirmation, safety, quality, affectivity, prestige.

 The Brand Identity is made up of: